Experience. Fortitude. Commitment.

 Here is what you might expect as BAC increases.
 Keep in mind that individual results may vary.

-.04-.06% BAC: General feeling of well-being, relaxation, lower inhibitions and a sensation of warmth.
+.04% to .06% BAC: General feeling of well-being, relaxation, lower inhibitions and a sensation of warmth.
 Euphoria and some minor impairment of reasoning and memory, lowering of caution.
 Your behavior may become exaggerated and emotions intensified.
-(Good emotions are better, bad emotions are getting worse.)
+(Good emotions are better; bad emotions are getting worse.)

-.08% BAC: This is legally impaired, and it is illegal to drive at this level.
+.08% BAC: At this level, you are legally impaired, and it is illegal to drive at this level.
 You will probably believe that you are functioning better than you really are.

-.13-.15% BAC: Gross motor impairment and lack of complete physical control.
+.13% to .15% BAC: Gross motor impairment and lack of complete physical control.
 Blurred vision and a major loss of balance.
-Euphoria is now reduced and dysphoria (anxiety, restlessness) is beginning to appear.
+Euphoria is now reduced, and dysphoria (anxiety and restlessness) is beginning to appear.
 Judgment and perception are now severely impaired.

-.20% BAC: Felling dazed, confused or otherwise generally disoriented.
+.20% BAC: Feeling dazed, confused or otherwise generally disoriented.
 May need help to stand up or walk.
-If you injure yourself you may not feel any pain.
+If you injure yourself, you may not feel any pain.
 Some people experience nausea and vomiting at this level.
 The gag reflex is impaired, and you can choke if you do vomit.
-Blackouts are very likely at this level so you may not remember what has happened.
+Blackouts are very likely at this level, so you may not remember what has happened.

 .30% BAC: Stupor.
 You have little comprehension of where you are.
 You may pass out suddenly and be difficult to awaken.